StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-04-asynchronous-messaging-4-retrieve-results.md

 If the client does need to detect the results of the asynchronous operation, then it can poll a "status" endpoint until the results are available, and then pull the final result (or error, if the operation failed).
 Most HTTP APIs these days are REST-based, so I'll describe here the most common approaches for implementing polling for asynchronous messaging completion.

 Unfortunately, there's a wide variety of implementations for this kind of pattern.
 The one thing everyone agrees with is that the initial status response code should be `202 Accepted`.
-This is for the call that initiates the asynchronous messaging, so the HTTP application should put its message into a reliable queue and then return `202 Accepted`.
+This is for the call that initiates the asynchronous messaging, so the HTTP application should put its message into a durable queue and then return `202 Accepted`.

 The HTTP application should also return some kind of information that allows the client to poll for completion.
 This is usually done via some kind of "status" URI.
 The [actual standard](https://tools.ietf.org/html/rfc7231#section-6.3.3) just says "The representation sent with this response ought to describe the request's current status and point to (or embed) a status monitor that can provide the user with an estimate of when the request will be fulfilled."
 This is very open-ended, and this is where the implementations begin to diverge.
 One option is to return the status URI in the body of the `202 Accepted` (e.g., as a JSON property).
 Another option is to return the status URI in the `Location` header of the response.